 Servers & Hosting – The above software is generally installed on enterprise-class servers which are hosted in Internet Data Centers (IDC), powered with high-quality bandwidth and 24/7 power/air conditioning while ensuring your services never go down.

 You can lease server/bandwidth from IDC’s around the world, the location of the IDC being dependent on your target market and/or quality of service of the IDC.

 If you opt for the retail VoIP services, then you will need to provide the applications which consumers will use to originate calls.
 For full-blown retail operations, service providers need to purchase the following software solutions:

-Apart from this, the mobile application must be stable, have good voice quality, be able to support bandwidth optimization requirements, and have an easy user interface which allows your clients to make calls even if they are not a technology geek.
+Apart from this, the mobile application must be stable, have good voice quality, be able to support bandwidth optimization requirements, and have an easy user interface that allows your clients to make calls even if they are not technology geeks.

 Nowadays most mobile VoIP app comes with features such as instant messaging, audio-video calls, file transfer, end-to-end encryption to name a few.
 These attributes obviously can come at an extra cost depending upon the level of customization you want to include in your VoIP calling app.

 Calling Card – You need to offer a calling card facility to retail customers, who want to access VoIP services, but do not have internet available on their mobile phones.

 In order to offer this option to customers, you will need to ensure that your Softswitch supports calling cards and has a DID (Direct Inward Dial) or local telephone number configured with it.

 Here, DID is a local telephone number that your customers will dial into – thereupon be greeted by an IVR voice system, which will ask them to enter their destination number and the call will be connected.